A-Kutscher/Prediction-of-Product-Sales/.ipynb_checkpoints/README-checkpoint.md

 ## **IMPORTANCES AND COEFFICIENTS**

 Linear Regression: *Coefficients*
-- The top 3 most impactful features are:
+The top 3 most impactful features are:
-  - "Outlet_Type_Supermarket Type3" -- If the outlet type is Supermarket Type3, the predicted Item_Outlet_Sales increases by 1500.56.
-  - "Outlet_Type_Supermarket Type1" -- If the outlet type is Supermarket Type1, the predicted Item_Outlet_Sales increases by 275.50.
-  - "Outlet_Size_Medium" -- If the outlet stores ground area is considered medium, Item_Outlet_Sales increase by 113.68.
+1. Outlet_Type_Grocery Store (-1,573.87):
+    - This feature has the most significant impact on the target variable.
+    - A store classified as "Grocery Store" has a substantial negative effect on the target variable.
+In this context, it indicates that items sold in grocery stores tend to have much lower sales compared to other types of outlets.

+2. Outlet_Type_Supermarket Type3 (1,490.95):
+    - Supermarket Type3 is the second most impactful feature with a large positive coefficient.
+    - Items sold in "Supermarket Type3" outlets have a substantial positive effect on sales, suggesting that this type of outlet tends to have significantly higher sales compared to other outlet types.

+3. Item_Visibility (-316.43):
+    - The third most impactful feature is "Item_Visibility."
+    - This feature has a significant negative impact on sales.
+It indicates that as the visibility of an item in a store decreases, the sales tend to increase.
+This might be counterintuitive, and further analysis is needed to understand why this is the case.
+It could be due to outliers or specific patterns in the data.

 ![Linear Regression: Coefficients](Images/lin_reg_coeffs.png)

 RandomForestRegressor: *Importances*
-- The top 5 most important features are:
+The top 5 most important features are:
-  - Item_MRP -- The maximum retail price of the product has the highest importance of 0.45 (45%) on determining item outlet sales.
-  - Outlet_Type_Grocery Store -- If the outlet type is a grocery store, it has an importance of 0.20 (20%) in determining item outlet sales.
-  - Item_Visibility -- How visible an item is and/or how much display area the product takes up has the third highest importance of 0.10 (10%) in determining item outlet sales.
-  - Outlet_Type_Supermarket Type3 -- If the Supermarket is Type3, there is an importance of 0.07 (7%) in determining item outlet sales.
+1. Item_MRP (0.45):
+    - This feature has the highest importance score, indicating that it has the most significant impact on the target variable.
+Item Maximum Retails Price (MRP) is a crucial factor in determining sales.

+2. Outlet_Type_Grocery Store (0.19):
+    - The type of outlet being a "Grocery Store" is the second most important feature.
+It suggests that this type of outlet significantly affects sales, likely indicating lower sales compared to other outlet types.

+3. Item_Visibility (0.11):
+    - Item visibility plays a substantial role in sales.
+However, it has a negative impact, suggesting that as item visibility increases, sales tend to decrease.

+4. Outlet_Type_Supermarket Type3 (0.07):
-  - Item_Weight -- The weight of the product has a 0.05 (5%) importance on determining item outlet sales.
+    - The presence of "Supermarket Type3" is the fourth most important feature.
+It has a positive impact on sales, indicating higher sales in this type of outlet.

+5. Item_Weight (0.05):
+    - Item weight is the fifth most important feature, but its impact is relatively smaller compared to the top features.
+It suggests that the weight of items may have some influence on sales.

 ![RandomForestRegressor: Importances](Images/randomforest_coeffs.png)